fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 **Load other map definition files**

 To use any other map (except world and USA) from the 1000+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
 The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.

+Insert the `<script>` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
+The `<script>` tag looks like as shown below:

 ```
 <script type="text/javascript" src="path/to/local/maps/fusioncharts.[MAP_ALIAS].js"></script>